Constitution

 1. Inquiry

-This period typically lasts three to six months.
+This period typically lasts three to six months but can be shorter, or longer, depending on the inquirer.

 2. Postulancy

 During postulancy, individuals begin practicing the rule in daily life while receiving spiritual formation.
-This stage in formation is about developing the daily pattern of life founded in prayer and community.
+This stage of formation is about developing the daily pattern of life founded in prayer and community.
+It is expected that the postulant is involved in service projects in their local community and present at local community meetings.

 This period typically lasts six to twelve months.